sanjeevonline/jdeployer/readme.md

 __Note__

+You can use this project as a sample Java project to start things off

 So far only the Maven build and war copy to Tomcat works.

 We need to fix starting and stopping Tomcat from Capistrano.